Accreditation

 Class Program

-Clinical internship and scholarly activities designed to develop the direct care high level competence of the family, adult, and geriatric nurse practitioner with a selected population.
-200 hours of preceptored practicum (final practicum).
+Precepted clinical experience and scholarly activities designed to develop the high level competence of the family or adult-geriatric primary care nurse practitioner.
+240 hours of practicum.

 Prerequisites